danstruble/INST377_HomeCheck/README.md

 *need to add*

 ## Target Browsers
-While HomeCheck is built to be adaptive on browsers of any computer and mobile OS systems, we have only tested it on Chrome on Windows, iOS and Android.
+While HomeCheck is built to be adaptive on browsers of any computer and mobile OS systems, we have only tested it on Chrome using Windows, iOS and Android.
 The version numbers are listed below:
 - Chrome (Version 81.0.4044.129) on Windows 10 (Version 10.0.17763 Build 17763)
 - Chrome (Version 81.0.4044.124) on iOS 13.3.1
 - Chrome (Version 81.0.4044.117) on Android (Version 10.0)